saraswat/NeuralProgrammerAsProbProg/README.md

 Note that `Form` does not occur in the head of the clause -- it is "latent".
 Training is performed on a bunch of ground ``result/3`` triples.
 At test time, `Query` and `Table` are instantiated, and `Ans` is unknown and computed by the program.
 We will use [Cussen's Failure Adjusted Maximisation (FAM) algorithm](http://link.springer.com/article/10.1023/A:1010924021315) (based on EM) for training.
 We will use the Viterbi algorithm in PRISM to compute the most probable solution.
 Both these techniques are implemented in [PRISM](http://rjida.meijo-u.ac.jp/sato-www/prism/).

 _Q for Abu: Is your implemented system using techniques similar to PRISM's Viterbi training (see [5]) + generalized inside-out algorithm [see [2]), or are there different ideas?
-[5] contains a discussion of statistical parsing in this context._
+[5] contains a discussion of statistical parsing in this context.
+Note that PRISM implements a number of other inferencing techniques, including Variational Bayes, that may be of interest here._

 Note that to help the training process it may make sense to augment the training set with some `parse/2` pairs, and some `eval/3` triples.
 It will be interesting to determine how overall performance improves with these augmentations.